Choosing between Google Gemini and ChatGPT in 2026 means knowing how each platform handles scale, reasoning, and control.

 When it comes to benchmarks, both models are state-of-the-art, with strengths in different areas:

-• Multimodal Performance: Gemini 3 excels in tasks combining text, images, and video, with high scores on Video-MMMU and related tests.
+- Multimodal Performance: Gemini 3 excels at tasks that combine text, images, and video, achieving high scores on Video-MMMU and related tests.
 This fits its multimodal design focus.
 (Source)

 FAQs about Gemini vs ChatGPT